 Regardless of your level of experience, most hospitals would be reluctant to take on any doctor who hasn’t previously worked in the UK at anything other than ST1 level.
 These posts are advertised in BMJ Careers.

 All UK training posts are advertised in the BMJ or the Lancet.
 The adverts will include instructions on how to apply.

 The British Medical Association (BMA) will be able to advise you on any issues, particularly those that are not within the remit of the RCOG.
 We encourage all refugee doctors to register with the BMA as part of their Refugee Doctor Initiative, a special package of free benefits available to refugee and asylum-seeking doctors looking to establish their careers in the UK.

 For details of help available in your area, please see the local resources section of the ROSE website, an online information resource for refugee and asylum-seeking healthcare professionals.

-If you have any questions, or need more information, please email email@example.com.
+If you have any questions, or need more information, please email the MTI team at email@example.com.